Contemporary Estate - A residential compound built into a sloped Georgia site — architecture that reveals itself floor by floor.

-A private residential complex designed for long-term, full-amenity living — not a primary residence with extras, but a complete compound conceived as a single project.
-The programme spans a three-storey main house, a guest house, a pool house, and a garage with an additional floor, all organised around a shared backyard that functions as the social heart of the site.
+The brief was for a full-amenity compound rather than a primary residence with extras.
+A three-storey main house, a guest house, a pool house, and a garage with an additional floor above — all conceived as a single project, organised around a shared backyard that would function as the social heart of the site.

-The central design problem was the sloped terrain.
-Rather than levelling the site, the main house is built into the hillside — the entrance sits at the upper level, and the building opens progressively to the landscape as it descends.
-The result is a section that reveals itself floor by floor, with each level carrying a distinct programme and a different relationship to the exterior.
+The central design problem was the terrain.
+Rather than levelling the sloped Georgia site, the main house is built into the hillside.
+The entrance sits at the upper level, and the building opens progressively to the landscape as it descends — each floor carrying a distinct programme and a different relationship to the exterior.
+The section, not the plan, does the primary architectural work.

 Location Lawrenceville, Georgia, United States